Loading...

 His film work includes songs and additional music for feature films Crazy Rich Asians, Sausage Party, X2: X-Men United, and Hoodwinked Too: Hood vs Evil; and scores for Suddenly Seventeen, Tess, Dante's Inferno and Dead Space: Aftermath.
 His game work includes his critically acclaimed music for Civilization IV and Civilization VI, PGA Tour 2K21, Old World, Offworld Trading Company and Karateka.
 He also co-created the startup sound for the original Microsoft Surface computing platform.

-Born to immigrant parents from Hong Kong, Tin grew up in northern California, firmly grounded in classical music, but heavily influenced by jazz, musical theatre, and the underground rave scene of '90s San Francisco.
+Born to immigrant parents from Hong Kong, Tin grew up in northern California, firmly grounded in classical music, but heavily influenced by jazz, musical theatre, and world music.
 He did his undergraduate work at Stanford and Oxford, graduating with honors with a BA in Music and English, and an MA in Interdisciplinary Studies in Humanities.
 He then received an MMus with Distinction from the Royal College of Music in London, where he graduated at the top of his class and won the Joseph Horovitz Composition Prize.
 He is the recipient of a Fulbright Scholarship, Sundance Institute Fellowship, and BMI Conducting Fellowship.

-Tin is an in-demand collaborator, working with musicians across a wide-range of genres: Lang Lang, Danielle de Niese, Alan Menken, BT, and Danny Elfman, to name a few.
-He is composer-in-residence with DCINY, and has received commissions by the US Embassy in the United Kingdom, Stratus Chamber Orchestra, Bangor Symphony Orchestra, Orchestra at St. Matthews, and ISCMS Festival.
+Tin is an in-demand collaborator, working with musicians across a wide-range of genres: Lang Lang, VOCES8, Lara Downes, Danielle de Niese, Alan Menken, BT, and Danny Elfman, to name a few.
 He is Honorary Artistic Director of the United Nations Chamber Music Society, Honorary President of the International Choral Festival Wales, and a patron of El Sistema France.
-He was also a guest judge on the Welsh singing show Cor Cymru.
+He was also a guest judge on the Welsh singing television show Cor Cymru.

 He works out of his own custom-built studio in Santa Monica, CA.